M7OCM/890/README.md

 I am no longer supporting AM Fix in my firmware revisions as AGC Mode/Reg Editor surpasses the formers performance.
 Includes Xawens (+Marcos input) DCS revision!
 Cosmetics, plus new Scan List info in status bar, 8 character descriptor editable in helper.c (end of code) then recompile binary.

 # Instructions
-Spectrum Keys
+Spectrum

-Start by mapping a key (side key or keypad) to the Spectrum action.
+Start by mapping a key (side key or keypad) to the Spectrum action using the main menu.

 - Up Increase frequency range
 - Down Decrease frequency range